Alberta health minister accused of berating Calgary doctor and intimidating citizens

 Zaidi said he republished a widely circulated meme showing a photo of Shandro with the caption for the bubble: “So every Albertan I can start health care is another client that we can sign up for Vital Partners.
 We will be rich! “

-Shandro has made billing changes that will reduce the amount paid to doctors for various types of patient visits, angering many doctors and forcing some to cut staff and even close their offices.
+Shandro has proposed billing changes that will reduce the amount paid to doctors for various types of patient visits, angering many doctors and forcing some to cut staff and even close their offices.

 During the confrontation, Zaidi said that Andrea Shandro shouted to him that he only cares about money.

-“I felt demeaned at the time,” said Zaidi, adding that the doctors were particularly angry because he said Shandro and members of the public accused the doctors of being overpaid when ‘They risked their lives to provide health care during the pandemic.
+“I felt demeaned at the time,” said Zaidi.
+Doctors are particularly angry about accusations from Shandro and members of the public that doctors are overpaid, even if they risk their lives to provide health care during the pandemic.

 Minister’s emails are “inappropriate”